Special events at Heathrow

 'spirited coming of age novel romps from strength to strength...I'm a Moran fan' - Lionel Shriver, The Times.

 Caffè Nero - home of live music:

-Caffè Nero in Terminal 2 Arrivals will be home to exciting live music on various dates throughout March.
+Caffè Nero in Terminal 2 Arrivals will be home to exciting live music on various dates throughout July.
 Come along and enjoy some good food and be entertained at the same time.
 Unless otherwise stated, all performances start at 10.30am.

 Joel Havea - 4 July - 12noon